ElBarbs/CART263/README.md

 ### Project 1: Particles with Personalities - Getting Caught in a Thunderstorm

-A simulation of a thunderstorm.
+A simulation of a thunderstorm using OOP and particles.